syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 ## Add WPF DoubleTextBox through designer

+You can add the [DoubleTextBox](https://www.syncfusion.com/wpf-ui-controls/double-textbox) control to an application by dragging it from the toolbox to a view of the designer.

-The DoubleTextBox control can be added to an application by dragging it from the toolbox to a designer view.
+The  control can be added to an application by dragging it from the toolbox to a designer view.
 The Syncfusion.Shared.WPF assembly reference will be added automatically.

 ![wpf double text box control added by designer](Getting-Started_images/wpf-double-text-box-control-added-by-designer.png)

 ## Add WPF DoubleTextBox manually Via XAML

-To add the control manually in XAML, follow the given steps:
+To manually add the control in XAML, follow the following steps:

 1. Add the **Syncfusion.Shared.WPF** assembly reference to the project.
 2. Import Syncfusion WPF schema **http://schemas.syncfusion.com/wpf** in the XAML page.